SamanDadkhah/SamanDadkhah/README.md

 # 👋 Hi, I'm Saman Dadkhah

 🎓 Master's in Artificial Intelligence @ University of Verona
-📊 Focused on AI + Quantitative Finance + Signature Methods
 🧠 Thesis: Machine Learning for American-style Path-Dependent Contracts using Signature Features
-📍 Based in Italy | Aspiring to build a global career in AI + Finance
+📍 Based in Italy | Aspiring to build a global career

 ---